 Plus, these Rocket grammar lessons aren’t overly detailed.
 Overall, they’re pretty concise and do a nice job covering key points with examples.

 New & Improved Interface

 Finally, the last course strength worth noting is the new interface.
-So, a while back I took and reviewed the Rocket Spanish course, and one of my main complaints was that it had this outdated, clunky interface that was behind the times.
+So, a while back I took and reviewed this Rocket course, and one of my main complaints was that it had this outdated, clunky interface that was behind the times.
 It just felt really old school, especially compared to other more modern apps.

 Since then, however, Rocket Languages has totally revamped their interface and it is now awesome.
 Everything now is really clean, sleek, and well-organized.
 It’s an elegant design that I think is just as good as others now, like Pimsleur and Duolingo.